ralphsaunders/hacked-news/readme.md

 - Ranking numbers have been made invisible, but are still accessible to screen readers

-## Usage
+## Installation

 ### Chrome
 ###### v18

-Chrome supports userscripts natively.
+Chrome supports userscripts natively (because it's awesome).
 Simply open hn.user.js in Chrome and it'll interperate it as an extension.

 ### Firefox
 ###### v12